MuffinManKen/AutoBar/Readme.txt

  - Updated Ace3-GUI
  - Bars should no longer flash while in a vehicle
  - Custom Macro buttons should now have a meaningful icon
+ - "Muffin.Potion.Health" category now shows up in the list
  - Hunters:
  		- Removed Exotic Munitions/Ammo button
  		- Feed Pet button works (been broken for a while)